EmpDG: Multiresolution Interactive Empathetic Dialogue Generation: EmpDG

+To evaluate whether the response is generated in an empathetic and context-consistent way, we introduce two discriminators to provide additional training signals for the empathetic generator.
+A semantic discriminator measures the semantic distance from the generated response to the gold response.
+An emotional discriminator specifies whether the generated responses are empathetic enough.

+Specially, the next utterance of response could serve as the user's implicit feedback and provide semantic and emotional guidance for target response~\cite{zhang2018exploring}.
+Therefore, we regard the next utterance of response as user semantic feedback and its contained emotional words as user emotional feedback.
+In the training procedure, we utilize user semantic feedback and emotional feedback to optimize the content and empathy ability of the empathetic generator, respectively.
+Both the semantic discriminator and the emotional one are built on the convolutional neural network (CNN) based classifier, so we detail the semantic discriminator first for convenience.

+\paragraph{Semantic Discriminator.} First, we apply an LSTM encoder~\cite{hochreiter1997long} to respectively encode the generated response and gold response into hidden representations, i.e., $\textbf{d}_t^N$ and $\textbf{d}_t^P$.
+We regard $\textbf{d}_t^N$ as negative vectors and $\textbf{d}_t^P$ as positive vectors.

-Then a two-dimensional convolutional layer convolves the hidden state $\textbf{h}^*_t$ with multiple convolutional kernels of different widths.
+Thereafter, a two-dimensional convolutional layer~\cite{kalchbrenner2014convolutional} convolves the hidden vecor $\textbf{d}^*_t$ with multiple convolutional kernels of different widths, where $* \in \{N, P\}$.
 Each kernel corresponds to a linguistic feature detector which extracts a specific pattern of multi-grained n-grams~\cite{kalchbrenner2014convolutional}.
-A convolutional filter $\textbf{W}_c$ maps $\textbf{h}^*_t$ in the receptive field to a single feature.
-As we slide the filter across the whole sentence, a sequence of new features $f^*=[f_1, f_2, ..., f_n]$ is obtained: $f_t^{*} = relu(\textbf{h}_t^{*} \otimes \textbf{W}_c + \textbf{b}_c),$ where $\otimes$ denotes the convolution operation.
-For each convolutional filter, the max-pooling layer takes the maximal value among the convolutional features $f^*$, resulting in a fixed-size vector $F^*$.
-Then we obtain the semantic classification result $D_{sem}(\textbf{h}_t^{*})$ through an interaction between $F^*$ and $\textbf{h}_{dlg}$:
+A convolutional filter $\mathbf{W_s}$ maps hidden states in the receptive field to a single feature.
+As we slide the filter across the negative or positive sequence, a sequence of new features $\mathbf{F}^*=[\mathbf{f}_1^*,\ldots, \mathbf{f}_k^*]$ is obtained:

-\textbf{Emotional discriminator} gauges whether dialogue agents can converse with empathy and the expression of emotion can elicit more positive emotion.